OH-BugHit/nordea-tdd-practice/README.md

 npm install
 ```

-## 3. Running the application
+## 3. Launch application
-You can launch application locally by running:
+You can launch the application locally by running:
 ```bash
 npm run start
 ```

-## 4. Testing
+## 4. Run tests
 Project is covered with unit tests.
 Unit tests are written by using [Jasmine](https://jasmine.github.io/) and executed by using [Karma](https://karma-runner.github.io/latest/index.html).

 You can execute unit tests by running: